yasir2000/openwrt-oldwiki-md/Kernel26Firmware.rst

  arch/mips/mips-boards/broadcom/platform-asus.c ...

+ * '''Find out if we can use the SOC abstraction layer for Silicon Backplane'''

+ Comments by andy (linux-mips mailing list):

+ The Silicon Backplane bus actually came from another company, it wasn't defined by Broadcom; google knows all: [http://www.ocpip.org/socket/adoption/sonics]

+ I think there are other OCP busses supported in the kernel; ISTR seeing some PPC SoC from IBM that uses OCP... so perhaps this should be brought up on l-k for general discussion.

+ But it's challenging to come up with a useful abstraction that covers both the b44 scenario and the SoC scenario.

+   - for b44, OCP is on the far side of the PCI bus, and is used only to access a single core (ethernet MAC).

+   - for bcm947xx (and ppc SoC, I guess), OCP is the system bus, and is used to access everything from PCI to DRAM.

+ grep grep grep...
+Take a look at include/asm-ppc/ocp.h and arch/ppc/platforms/*.c, it looks like the PowerPC people have already done a bunch of work here.

+ Also of interest may be the new SOC abstraction on the hh.org branch, see [http://handhelds.org/cgi-bin/cvsweb.cgi/linux/kernel26/Documentation/soc.txt]

  * '''A 2.6 port of the ethernet/switch driver.'''

  This should be relatively straight forward considering we have the source for the '''et''' module.